-Seal Woman nominated for Red Crow Feather award by Icelandic literary society Krummi for interesting sex scenes.
+Seal Woman nominated in 2011 for Red Crow Feather award by Icelandic literary society, Krummi, for interesting sex scenes.

 Solveig's interview with Joe O'Donnell in The Eerie Digest

 Seal Woman featured on "Storyline," Misha Crews' excellent blog on books, movies, and writing.

 2013 listed as "off the beaten track" historical fiction by Historical Novels Society

 Book-of-the-Month, January 2010, American Association of University Women

 Interview on Writing Memoir